fbpx

 Whidbey Island Distance from Seattle

-The drive from Seattle to the ferry terminal at Mukilteo, which provides access to Whidbey Island, typically takes around 30 minutes to an hour, depending on traffic and road conditions.
-Then, it’s just a short 20-25 minute ferry ride.
+The drive from downtown Seattle to the ferry terminal at Mukilteo, which provides access to Whidbey Island, typically takes around 30 minutes to an hour, depending on traffic and road conditions.
+Then, it’s just a short ferry ride of about 20-25 minutes.

 Gig Harbor

-Gig Harbor is a charming and picturesque destination, making it a popular day trip destination from Seattle.
+Gig Harbor is a picturesque and charming town, making it a popular day trip destination from Seattle.

 If you want to extend your trip, it’s really easy to combine Gig Harbor, Tacoma, and Sumner into a Washington weekend getaway.